samg/timetrap/README.md

   usage: ``t list``

 **now**
-  Print the current sheet, whether it's active, and if so, how long it has been active and what notes are associated with the current period.
+  Print a description of all running entries.

   usage: ``t now``

 **out**
   Stop the timer for the current timesheet.
 Must be called after in.
 Accepts an optional --at flag.
+Accepts an optional TIMESHEET name to check out of a running, non-current sheet.

-  usage: ``t out [--at TIME]``
+  usage: ``t out [--at TIME] [TIMESHEET]``

 **running**
-  Print all active sheets and any messages associated with them.
+  Deprecated

-  usage: ``t running``
+  Alias for now

 **switch**
-  Switch to a new timesheet. this causes all future operation (except switch) to operate on that timesheet.
+  Switch to a new timesheet.
+This causes all future operation (except switch) to operate on that timesheet.
 The default timesheet is called "default".

   usage: ``t switch TIMESHEET``